Professor teaches student to use video equipment

-Alvernia's Communication program is located within CollegeTowne in the heart of downtown Reading.
-This will allow for expansion of its real-world experience offerings, including a variety of service-learning classes, internships locally and in Washington D.C., as well as study-abroad.
-The facilities at CollegeTowne will allow Alvernia communication students to expand multimedia content creation, including YouTube videos and podcasts.
+Alvernia's Communication program is located within the John R. Post Center at Reading CollegeTowne in the heart of downtown Reading.
+The state-of-the-art facility allows Alvernia students to expand multimedia content creation, including YouTube videos and podcasts.
 New studio and lab spaces enable student to learn how to use the latest technologies to prepare for the needs of the 21st-century marketplace.
+Students also can get hands-on experience at a television station located in CollegeTowne.
+Berks Community Television (BCTV), one of the country's oldest, consistently active cable access managers, offers students the opportunity to take classes, intern, volunteer or produce content.
+Communication majors also can write for The Alvernian, Alvernia's college newspaper, and The Wolf's Howl.

-Alvernia University's Communication program positions students on the leading edge of theory and practice in this continually evolving field to prepare them to enter tomorrow's workforce.
-Students may choose one of six tracks to focus their studies to best match their interests.
+Alvernia's Communication program positions students on the leading edge of theory and practice in this continually evolving field to prepare them to enter tomorrow's workforce.
+Students choose one of six tracks to focus their studies to best match their interests:

 • Film, Culture and the Creative Arts